monachilada/craft-matrixtoolbar/README.md

-# Matrix Toggle plugin for Craft CMS 3.x
+# Matrix Toolbar plugin for Craft CMS 3.x

-Simultaneously toggle all blocks in a Matrix field on or off.
+Expand, Collapse and modify the status of multiple blocks in a Matrix field simultaneously.

 ![Screenshot](resources/img/plugin-logo.png)